whunmr/circa/about/inlined_state.md

                         State:
                       {'a': 123}

-*The user probably just renamed 'a' to 'b', but we only consider names, so this state will be thrown out*
+*The user probably just renamed 'a' to 'b', but we only consider names, so this state will be thrown out.*
 <p style="height:40px"></p>

     Old code                           New code